anthonymakela/anthonymakela.github.io/_posts/2023-12-29-pontryagin-euler-chern.md

 ---
 layout: post
-title: "Pontryagin, Euler, and Chern classes"
+title: "Pontryagin and Euler Classes"
 categories: [Differential Geometry]
 mathjax: true
 published: false
 excerpt_separator: <!--more-->
 ---

 Last time we finished with a quite general description of  <a href="https://anthonymakela.com/differential%20geometry/2023/12/28/characteristic-classes.html" style="color:#680530; text-decoration: underline;">Characteristic Classes</a>.
 In particular we gave a construction for the Chern–Weil homomorphism $c_E : \mathrm{Inv}(\mathfrak{gl}(n,\Bbb R)) \to H^\ast(M)$.
 The goal today is to look at different types of characteristic classes.
-We'll begin with Pontryagin classes and look at Euler and Chern classes afterward.
+We'll begin with Pontryagin classes and look at Euler classes afterward.
+The next post will be about complex vector bundles and Chern classes.

 <!--more-->